moby/moby/docs/userguide/labels-custom-metadata.md

 # Apply custom metadata

 You can apply metadata to your images, containers, or daemons via labels.
-Metadata can serve a wide range of uses.
-Use labels to add notes or licensing information to an image or to identify a host.
+Labels serve a wide range of uses, such as adding notes or licensing information to an image, or to identify a host.

 A label is a `<key>` / `<value>` pair.
 Docker stores the label values as *strings*.
-You can specify multiple labels but each `<key>` / `<value>` must be unique to avoid overwriting.
+You can specify multiple labels but each `<key>` must be unique or the value will be overwritten.
 If you specify the same `key` several times but with different values, newer labels overwrite previous labels.
 Docker uses the last `key=value` you supply.

 >**Note:** Support for daemon-labels was added in Docker 1.4.1.
 Labels on
 >containers and images are new in Docker 1.6.0

 ## Label keys (namespaces)

-Docker puts no hard restrictions on the label `key` you.
-However, labels with simple keys can conflict.
-For example, you can categorize your images by using a chip "architecture" label:
+Docker puts no hard restrictions on the `key` used for a label.
+However, using simple keys can easily lead to conflicts.
+For example, you have chosen to categorize your images by CPU architecture using "architecture" labels in your Dockerfiles:

     LABEL architecture="amd64"

     LABEL architecture="ARMv7"

-But a user can label images by building architectural style:
+Another user may apply the same label based on a building's "architecture":

     LABEL architecture="Art Nouveau"

-To prevent naming conflicts, Docker namespaces label keys using a reverse domain notation.
+To prevent naming conflicts, Docker recommends using namespaces to label keys using reverse domain notation.
 Use the following guidelines to name your keys:

 - All (third-party) tools should prefix their keys with the reverse DNS notation of a domain controlled by the author.
 For